l9c/tmux_cheat_sheet_data/README.md

 # tmux_cheat_sheet_data
 tmux cheat data for [tmuxcheatsheet.com](https://tmuxcheatsheet.com)

-Send PR to submit your cheats
+Send PR to submit your cheats.
+The website is updated monthly.